larocaroja/larocaroja.github.io/_news/announcement_3.md

 related_posts: false
 ---

-Our work on robust sound event classification using generative AI was accepted to [ICASSP 2024](https://2024.ieeeicassp.org)!
+Our work on robust sound event classification using CycleGAN was accepted to [ICASSP 2024](https://2024.ieeeicassp.org)!